Full specifications

 The site’s Webmaster can back up the database (and thereby create backup files); if the server allows it, this backup can be created in a compressed file, which is faster to download by FTP.
 Of course, SPIP includes the function necessary to import such a file.

-Translations : عربي, català, corsu, Kréol réyoné, Deutsch, English, Español, فارسى, français, italiano, Nederlands, Nederlands, òc lengadocian, polski, Português do Brasil, Türkçe, українська
+Translations : عربي, català, corsu, Kréol réyoné, Deutsch, English, Español, فارسى, français, italiano, Nederlands, Nederlands, òc lengadocian, polski, Português, Türkçe, українська